xgfs/verse/readme.md

 ## Full VERSE

-This repository only contain the code of the scalable VERSE version.
+This repository only contains the code of the scalable VERSE version.
 In order to obtain fVERSE, please use [this link](https://github.com/xgfs/fverse).
 Note, however, that fVERSE code is not well documented and/or supported.

 ## Contact